-These comprise cash at banks, deposits with banks and other financial institutions, debt securities measured at amortised cost, and receivables and other assets.
+These comprise cash at banks, deposits with banks and other financial institutions, and receivables and other assets.
 They are held for the collection of contractual cash flows which represent solely payments of principal and interest.
 They are subsequently measured at amortised cost using the effective interest method.
 The measurement of loss allowances for these financial assets is based on the expected credit loss model as described in note 2(d)(vii).